vboussange/vboussange.github.io/content/post/highdimpde/index.md

 - admin

 tags:
-- Deep Learning
+- Scientific machine learning
-- Scientific Machine Learning
+- Scientific computing
+- Partial differential equations
+- Deep learning

 categories:
-- Scientific Machine Learning
+- Scientific machine learning
 ---

 PDEs are useful mathematical objects to model a variety of processes in fields such as physics, engineering, finance and biology.